-So I was in the US for PhD at a midfield university, screwed things up since my background was quite poor compared to US standards, so I lost my assistant ship and destroyed a flawless record. (from a GPA of 9.5/10 to 2.3/4 in the US, although this went from 1.5 to 2.6 during the three terms there)
+I screwed things up since my background was quite poor compared to US standards, so I lost my assistantship and destroyed a flawless record, from a GPA of 9.5/10 in India to 2.3/4 in the USA, although this went from 1.5 to 2.6 during the three terms there.

 Another thing I can do to sweeten things is take the subject GRE, and retake the General as well.